globalise-huygens/nlp-event-finetuning-experts/README.md

-# Code and data to fine-tune a general model for event classification as well as ROBE experts
+# Code and data to fine-tune ROBE experts and a general model for event classification

 ## usage